The 10 Best Things to Do in Maggie Valley NC

 Located about halfway between Bryson City and Asheville, Maggie Valley NC is a small mountain town with something of a split personality.

-The town has historically been known as a haven for colorful characters such as bluegrass legend Raymond Fairchild, bootlegger Marvin “Popcorn” Sutton, and Deliverance actor Herbert “Cowboy” Coward (who got his start at the Ghost Town theme park).
+The town has been home to colorful characters such as bluegrass legend Raymond Fairchild, bootlegger Marvin “Popcorn” Sutton, and Deliverance actor Herbert “Cowboy” Coward (who got his start at the Ghost Town theme park).

 It’s a homespun sort of town where folksy art galleries and craft stores sit comfortably alongside clogging/square dance venues, country style restaurants, and a motorcycle museum that draws bikers and antique automobile aficionados alike.